beshoyabdelmalak/inventory-api/README.md

 - Application should run in docker container -> Completed
 - JWT authentication -> Missing
 - Provide configs for 2 envs -> Completed
-- Add instrumentation to your code -> Missing
+- Add instrumentation to your code -> Completed

 ## How to Run
 ### Prerequisites